starandtina/frontend-interview-questions/README.md

 * Say something about CSS3, such as transition, animation, transform, etc..
 * What's box-sizing and when you need it?
 * What's CSS transform?
-* Say something about Flexbox: why we need it? how it works? how we use it?
+* Say something about Flexbox: why we need it? how does it work? how we use it?
 * Why Table are bad for layout?
 * What's use case for float property?
 How to clear float?
 * What CSS selector have you ever used?